top of page

 The Labour Party’s institutionalisation of anti-Semitism under Corbyn came most viciously, albeit ironically, through its own denial of said antisemitism.
 This culture of denialism contributes to a cognitive dissonance amongst young Jewish people who see this self-proclaimed anti-racist, pro-equality figure emphatically denying these claims of antisemitism.

 In 2019, I voted in my first general election.
 I voted Labour; I was excited by its newfound radicalism.
 Despite this, I was aware of the creeping trepidation I felt.
 Reports of anti-Semitism had grown beyond mere murmurs and casting this vote felt like a pathetic vindication of these claims.
 The setup of organisations like ‘Labour Against the Witchhunt’ [2] and ‘Jewish Voice for Labour’ [3] add to the rejection of these claims and continue to challenge the EHRC’s report on the investigation into Anti-Semitism in the Labour Party.
 [4] With denial becoming increasingly tenacious, the idea that the Jewish community is exaggerating, doing it for its own sort of insidious reasons such as their affiliation with the State of Israel or simply because they’re scrupulous individuals frightened of a socialist government creates an antisemitic environment that has now become too obvious to overlook.
-Left-wing Jews have been estranged from the political left – but where does this leave Queer Jews in Britain who might seek support from their left-wing compatriots when not fully accepted into the Jewish community?
+Left-wing Jews have been estranged from the political left – but where does this leave queer Jews in Britain who might seek support from their left-wing compatriots when not fully accepted into the Jewish community?

 The Jewish community in the UK is in a lot of cases incredibly accommodating and flexible.
 Nevertheless, to say it is entirely accepting of a queer identity would be a misguided sentiment.
-Whilst a lot of Queer Jews that I spoke to over summer were still very much in contact with their immediate families, many felt on the fringes of the Jewish community.
+Whilst a lot of queer Jews that I spoke to over summer were still very much in contact with their immediate families, many felt on the fringes of the Jewish community.
 One of my interviewees says that ‘My parents love me, but they’re losing interest in me, my time’s running out and they wanted grandkids yesterday’.

 The desire to pass down ‘Jewish blood’ in Jewish communities pervades even the most liberal of spaces and is the foundation of a lot of homophobia.
 Coming out feels very intertwined with the loss of the ability to naturally fulfil the duty of procreation.
 A particularly prevalent example of this loss associated with the perceived inability to matrilineally pass down Jewishness can be seen in my conversation with a non-binary, bisexual Reform community development worker called Elektra.
 Elektra and I speak on the phone at about 8 pm on an evening in late August - they immediately plunge into a conversation about their family, telling me that they grew up in a not very religious household.
 Elektra went to a secular school for most of their life and only kept Shabbat [5]growing up when the kids begged their parents to light the candles.
 Coming out for Elektra has been a multi-step process, to multiple family members alongside six siblings, five of whom identify as queer.
-Elektra came out to their Mum as bi-sexual on the day of their Batmitvah which they felt was an unwittingly ‘queer’ interpretation of what this Jewish coming of age ritual meant to them.
+Elektra came out to their Mum as bisexual on the day of their Batmitvah which they felt was an unwittingly ‘queer’ interpretation of what this Jewish coming of age ritual meant to them.
 Coming out as bisexual felt a lot easier to Elektra than coming out as non-binary as their Mother was incredibly worried about the fact that their being non-binary meant that they wouldn’t want to have children anymore, even upon insistence that this wasn’t the case.
 Their family are now all attempting to grapple with Elektra’s they/them pronouns, however, Elektra notices that they feel the ‘loss of my femininity’.
 Elektra notes that now they are not a woman anymore, their ability to pass down Jewishness ‘properly’ via the Mother is perceived to be tainted.
 Elektra is an example of how even in more secular practises of Judaism, a pressure to pass down Jewishness still pervades.

 With queer Jews experiencing an attack from all fronts – the first charge being queerness and the second being a Jew – who can they turn to?

 Throughout my study, I was surprised to find that time and time again the answer was ‘each other’.
 A space that I worked very closely with was called ‘Laviot’ - a female and non-binary queer Jewish space based in London.
-Laviot is incredible in its diversity of events – some of which are based around delving further into Judaism such as Queer readings of the Torah or Chanukah concerts yet others are simply board game nights allowing people of all ages to connect.
+Laviot is incredible in its diversity of events – some of which are based around delving further into Judaism such as queer readings of the Torah or Chanukah concerts yet others are simply board game nights allowing people of all ages to connect.

 Many people I spoke to talked of a queer Jewish club night called “Butt-Mitzvah”.
 In many ways, however, Butt-Mitzvah deviates from the ‘standard’ club night experience including a Kiddish buffet spread and features such as ‘Mum’s over 50 come free’.
 Butt-Mitzvah is hosted by a fictional family called ‘the Rimmers’ embodying a ‘semi-religious, frumpy North-West London Jewish family’.
 It aims to satirise the performative and ‘over the top’ nature of Bar/Bat Mitzvahs that is so familiar to Jews attending.
 However, to this it wants to add an element of subversion that dissolves structures that make queer people feel uncomfortable in these family centred spaces.
 Reimagining the family space is almost healing: a space of previous rejection has now been converted into a space of unquestioning acceptance.